 Next time I think I’ll use a Microplane on the lemon as the cooked matchsticks of lemon peel still seemed a bit large when taken in with a bite of pasta.

 I used a crisp, medium-bodied Pecorino wine that is a favorite of mine and drank more alongside the pasta.
-The wine (Saladini Pilastri Offida Pecorino 2015) also has some citrus-y notes, which was a good match for this recipe.
-The rest of the meal included toasted Pugilese bread, baked chicken breasts, and roasted squash and broccolini.
+The wine (Saladini Pilastri Offida Pecorino 2015) also has some citrus-y notes, which was a good match for this lemony fettuccine Alfredo dish.
+The rest of the meal included toasted Pugilese bread, baked chicken breasts, roasted squash, and broccolini.

-The only criticism I have is that it felt like a side dish.
-I think this would really pair well with a piece of grilled fish or some seared chicken thighs.
+I felt like this was more of a side dish.
+I think this would really pair well with a piece of grilled fish or some braised chicken thighs.
 It made 4 very generous servings.